JavaScript is required

 Oral storytelling

 Storytelling extends your child’s speaking and listening skills, as well as expanding their memory and imagination.
-Either you can tell the story, or you can encourage your child to tell the story.
+You can tell your child stories and encourage your child to tell stories to you.

 Storytelling might be about: